It’s that season of the year when you are required to file your tax return – aka tax season!

 TurboTax is available via the internet (web-based) and can also be downloaded and installed on your personal computer.
-Both online and download options offer varying levels of benefits and features depending on the version you choose.
+Both online and download options offer varying benefits and features depending on your chosen version.

-So, you can choose to download and install on your Windows or Mac PC, or if you prefer, choose one of the many online versions and access it on the web anywhere using your PC, tablet or phone.
+So, you can download and install it on your Windows or Mac PC, or if you prefer, choose one of the many online versions and access it on the web anywhere using your PC, tablet, or phone.